oranav/i9300_emmc_toolbox/README.md

 * 0xF7 firmware (bug fixed): 1c3ce3148704e21749c6b59ff88c7a133d385024f70038615806ae9e95798dbf

 # Files

+## Exploit

+The `exploit/` folder contains the sboot exploit in order to run code in the sboot environment.

 * sboot_exploit.py: sboot exploit using PIT file packets vulnerabilities; should work on all GT-I9300 sboot versions
 * odin.py: Quick and dirty approach for implementing Odin's protocol in Python